-5. Role and Responsibilities
+7. Role and Responsibilities

-- 5.1 The SACAP steers and administers the accreditation system and processes as stipulated in section 13 of the Act. - 5.2 The ALSs are responsible for preparing documentation and evidence for accreditation visits and for submitting proposals for new qualifications to the SACAP. - 5.3 The Accreditation Board is responsible conducting accreditation visits to new or existing ALSs.
-The accreditation visit can either be undertaken by face-to-face, virtual or hybrid methods. - 5.4 The ALS decides whether the accreditation will be conducted physically or virtually, taking into account the travel cost, accommodation, availability of documentation, and the type of accreditation and programme.
+- a) The SACAP steers and administers the accreditation system and processes as stipulated in section 13 of the Act. - b) The ALSs are responsible for preparing documentation and evidence for accreditation visits and for submitting proposals for new qualifications to the SACAP. - c) The Accreditation Board is responsible for conducting accreditation visits to new or existing ALSs.
+The accreditation visit can either be undertaken by face-to-face, virtual or hybrid methods. - d) The SACAP shall decide whether the accreditation visit shall be conducted physically or virtually, taking into account the travel cost, accommodation, availability of documentation, and the type of accreditation and programme.

-6. How to read the Accreditation Rules
+8. How to read the Accreditation Rules

-The accreditation protocol consists of the main document and appendices.
-The main document provides an overview of the accreditation process and the role and responsibilities of the SACAP and the Accreditation Board.
+The accreditation rules consist of the main document and appendices.
+The main document provides the rules for the accreditation process and the role and responsibilities of the SACAP and the Accreditation Board.
 The appendices provide explanatory details.

-6.1 Appendix A: SACAP Competencies
+a) Appendix A: SACAP Competencies